sathit89/PGTreasures/Private Policy.md

 2.Collection and Use of Information
- For a better experience, you may be required to provide us with certain personally identifiable information when using our Services, including but not limited to developer PG USUN.
+ For a better experience, you may be required to provide us with certain personally identifiable information when using our Services, including but not limited to developer sathit.
 The information we request will be retained on your device and is not collected by us in any way.
 We will not sell or rent your personal information at any time under any circumstance.
 We only use your personal information for several general purposes: to fulfill your requests for certain products and services, to personalize your experience on our website, to keep you up to date on the latest product announcements, software updates, special offers or other information we consider you would like to hear about either from us or from our business partners, and to better understand your needs and provide you with better services.